-- Embed default printer settings such as paper selection, number of copies and scaling.
+- Embed default printer settings such as paper selection, the number of copies, and scaling.

 Adobe extension levels

-Since Adobe handed over the PDF standard to the ISO organisation, they can no longer release new versions of the file format.
-To still have the ability to extend it, they now add custom features to PDF that only their own software supports.
-Obviously Adobe strive to have ISO accept these enhancements as new features of an upcoming new version of the PDF specifications.
+After PDF 1.7 Adobe handed over the PDF standard to the ISO organization, which meant they could no longer release new versions of the file format.
+To still have the ability to extend it, they added custom features to PDF that only their own software supports.

 Extension level 3